alxgav/b2b-bike/README.md

 This app extract data from bike shop.
 General library is Selenium.

-- write data to csv file
+- write data to csv, xlsx file
 - send result data to email